 The Department of Educational Decisions and Processes, Migration, Returns To Education collates projects which deal systematically with educational decisions, their effects on educational processes, and the individual’s returns from education over the life course.
 Of particular interest to us is the role of the central lines along which social inequalities manifest themselves in access to education, their results, and their application: social background, migration, and gender.
 Also, we examine the structural and institutional parameters which can channel, strengthen, or mitigate inequalities.
 Structural parameters like regional infrastructure, demographic position, or the economy can limit or create opportunities; institutions like the school system, family politics, or the welfare state can incentivize particular decisions on the part of the actors.

 The projects in this department develop instruments for NEPS which enable the analysis of these topics; they collect additional data for examining specific aspects in more depth, and they carry out empirical research of their own on the basis of these longitudinal data in order to carry out theory-driven investigations of the emergence and reproduction of social inequality in educational decision, processes, and returns.
-These projects are assigned to one of four research units, and one executive unit:
+These projects are assigned to one of four working units, and one staff position:

 Staff position Education at a Higher Age